Atlanta - Where Town and Country Come Together

 In the early 1900s Atlanta boasted three elevators, a lumber yard, a restaurant, hardware store, pool hall, livery stable, meat market, seventeen-room hotel, and a barber shop with water and heat.
-Today a lot of Atlanta’s business district has drifted away, although the Husker Hut, a popular burger-n-steak house, and the Post Office still remain.
-What you don’t see, boosters say, are the 50 or so thriving home-based businesses in the Atlanta area, and what you may not appreciate is the spirit of the 130 residents who call Atlanta home.
+Although a lot of Atlanta’s business district has drifted away, what you don’t see are the 50 or so thriving home-based businesses in the Atlanta area, and what you cannot deny is the spirit of the 130 residents who call Atlanta home.

 Small town, big spirit

 Atlanta is especially well known in the region for hosting an event that dates back to 1904.
 Originally called the Farmers Institute, the celebration was supported for many years by the University of Nebraska, which furnished the speakers.
 Later, the community provided the entertainment, which included ball games, rodeos, parades, competitive games, beauty contests, exhibits, and a free show.
-Now called Industry Days, it's still a big deal in Atlanta, providing dinner and an afternoon of activities that includes an egg-toss, karaoke, and a greyhound race drawing entrants from as far away as Kansas, Oklahoma and Wyoming.
-One of the particular highlights of Industry Days is the pie auction, which Atlantans say typically raises $4000 or more for scholarships, even though the entire population is only 130.
+Now called Industry Days, the event is still a big deal in Atlanta.
+It provides dinner and an afternoon of activities that includes an egg-toss, karaoke, and a greyhound race drawing entrants from as far away as Kansas, Oklahoma and Wyoming.
+One of the particular highlights of Industry Days is the pie auction, which Atlantans say typically raises $4,000 or more for scholarships, even though the entire population is only 130.

 You might expect a town like Atlanta to have strong 4H Club presence, and it does — they are past winners of the Governor’s Agricultural Excellence Award.
 In addition to their club activities, the group trims and cleans the community park, and not only raised money to put a fence around the cemetery, but also developed a comprehensive directory of the inhabitants.